sffjunkie/astral/src/doc/index.rst

     Vedic astrology".

 Moon Phase
-    Calculates the phase of the moon for a specified date.
+    The phase of the moon for a specified date.

 Astral also comes with a geocoder containing a local database that allows you to look up information for a small set of locations (`new locations can be